iigal/awaj-mobile/README.md

-Mobile app for the App for connecting MP with the people.
+Mobile app for connecting MP with the people.
+The initiation done by MP Pradip Paudel.